Batfoxkid/TF2-Zombie-Escape/README.md

 ## Installation:
 **[View Releases](https://github.com/Batfoxkid/TF2-Zombie-Escape/releases)**
-Use `New Install Package` for installing for the first time Use `Update Package` to update your current version of Zombie Escape
+Use `New Install Package` for installing for the first
+Use `Update Package` to update your current version of Zombie Escape

 Required: